 Grades: 11 (This course is required for all 11th grade students).

 Students choose one of the following:

 Moral Dilemmas in American Literature

-Character is reflected by the choices one makes in life.
-Students will use this premise to examine a variety of topics in American literature and in their own lives.
-While developing close critical reading and writing skills, students will discover more about the (literary) history of the United States as well as the moral dilemmas that have helped shape their own identities.
+Often our decisions reveal our values and our experiences.
+With this lens, students will examine a variety of topics in American literature, illustrated by characters with diverse backgrounds, voices, and perspectives.
+These readings, which include different genres, have been selected to help students come to an understanding of how these topics may be impacting their own lives.
+While developing close critical reading and writing skills, students will discover more about the (literary) history of the United States as well as the moral dilemmas that have influenced America and the students' own identities.

-This course will investigate fiction that explores events, people, and ideas throughout American History.
+This course will investigate fiction that explores events, people, and ideas throughout American History, with a particular focus on America’s multicultural and multiracial historical and literary traditions.
 The course’s topics will loosely align with Peddie US History courses throughout the fall and winter, and we will read fiction for not only its human and literary resonance, but also its historical arguments and allegories.

 Human beings use stories as a way to understand and move through the world around them.
-Throughout this course, we will examine autobiographies that capture various moments in American history.
-In our exploration, we will discover the importance of telling one's own story and question the construction of American individuality.
+This course will examine first-person narratives that capture various moments in American history and the ways that narrators understand themselves and others in them.
+Through, primarily, fictional narratives in the fall and memoirs in the winter, students in this course will discover the importance of telling one's own story and question the construction of American systems, beliefs, and individuality.